-Certificates SHALL conform to [RFC 5280 & 6818]: Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile, May 2008 & Updates to the Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile, January 2013.
+Certificates conform to RFC 5280 and RFC6818: Internet X.509 Public Key Infrastructure certificate and Certificate Revocation List (CRL) Profile, May 2008 & Updates to the Internet X.509 Public Key Infrastructure certificate and Certificate Revocation List (CRL) Profile, January 2013.
 Text fields are encoded using printableString encoding whenever possible and utf8String encoding if necessary.

-Certificates SHALL contain the identity and attribute data of a subject using the base Certificate with applicable extensions.
-The base Certificate SHALL contain the version number of the Certificate, the Certificate's identifying serial number, the signature algorithm used to sign the Certificate, the issuer's distinguished name, the validity period of the Certificate, the subject's distinguished name, information about the subject's Public Key, and extensions as defined in the Sectigo Web PKI Certificate Profiles document or the CPS.
+Certificates contain the identity and attribute data of a subject using the base certificate with applicable extensions.
+The base certificate contain the version number of the certificate, the certificate's identifying serial number, the signature algorithm used to sign the certificate, the issuer's distinguished name, the validity period of the certificate, the subject's distinguished name, information about the subject's Public Key, and extensions as defined in the Sectigo eIDAS Certificate Profiles document or the CPS.

-CAs operating under this policy SHALL generate non-sequential Certificate serial numbers greater than zero (0) containing at least 64 bits of output from a CSPRNG.
+CAs operating under this policy shall generate non-sequential certificate serial numbers greater than zero (0) containing at least 64 bits of output from a CSPRNG.